-- C. Monies shall be used to fund programs, the participation in which a juvenile probation officer or community based alternative program administered by the juvenile court has required as a condition of diversion pursuant to section 8-321.
+C. Monies in the fund shall be used to fund programs, the participation in which a juvenile probation officer or community based alternative program administered by the juvenile court has required as a condition of diversion pursuant to section 8-321.
 Monies shall also be used to fund programs to reduce the number of repetitive juvenile offenders and to provide services for juveniles who are on probation, including treatment, testing, independent living programs and residential, foster and shelter care, and for children who are referred to the juvenile court for incorrigibility or delinquency offenses.
 Monies may be used to provide the cost of care for persons who are under twenty-one years of age and who were placed in an independent living program or in foster care before eighteen years of age, who voluntarily remain in care and who are currently enrolled in and regularly attending any high school or certificate of equivalency program.
+Pursuant to section 8-341, subsection N-I, monies may also be used to provide services for persons who are under twenty-one years of age and who voluntarily participate in treatment.
+Except pursuant to section 8-341, subsection N-I, the cost of care shall not be continued for a person who has received a high school diploma or certificate of equivalency.
+The supreme court shall approve these services.
+The juvenile court may develop and staff such programs, or the supreme court may enter into the purchase of service contracts with community youth serving agencies.

+D. The administrative office of the courts may use monies appropriated to the fund for the purchase of detention facilities, to expand existing detention centers or to contract with private and public entities to expand or operate secure care facilities.

+E. Monies in the fund may be used to obtain, operate and maintain a state-approved case management system that serves persons placed on probation or juveniles referred to the juvenile court.

-Pursuant to section 8-341, subsection N─ I, monies may also be used to provide services for persons who are twenty-one years of age and who voluntarily participate treatment.
-Except pursuant to section 8-341, subsection $\stackrel{\mathsf{N}}{\longrightarrow}$ I, the cost of care shall not be continued for a person who has received a high school diploma or certificate of equivalency.
-THE SUPREME COURT SHALL APPROVE these services shall be approved by the supreme court.
-The juvenile court may develop and staff such programs, or the supreme court may enter into the purchase of service contracts with community youth serving agencies. - D. The administrative office of the courts may use monies appropriated to the fund for the purchase of detention facilities, to expand existing detention centers or to contract with private and public entities to expand or operate secure care facilities. - E. All monies that are distributed or expended from the fund shall be used to supplement, not supplant, funding to the juvenile court by the county. - F. The supreme court shall contract for a periodic evaluation to determine if the provisions of this article reduce the number of repetitive juvenile offenders.
-The supreme court shall send a copy of the evaluation to the speaker of the house of representatives, the president of the senate and the governor. - G. A contract that is entered into between the supreme court or the county attorney and any contract provider to provide services pursuant to section 8-321 or this section to juveniles shall provide that, as a condition of employment, personnel who are employed by any contract provider, whether paid or not, and who are required or allowed to provide services directly to juveniles shall have valid fingerprint clearance cards issued pursuant to title 41, chapter 12, article 3.1 or shall apply for a fingerprint clearance card within seven working days of employment. - H. The contractor shall assume the costs of fingerprint checks and may charge these costs to its fingerprinted personnel.
+F. All monies that are distributed or expended from the fund shall be used to supplement, not supplant, funding to the juvenile court by the county.

+G. The supreme court shall contract for a periodic evaluation to determine if the provisions of this article reduce the number of repetitive juvenile offenders.
+The supreme court shall send a copy of the evaluation to the speaker of the house of representatives, the president of the senate and the governor.

+H. A contract that is entered into between the supreme court or the county attorney and any contract provider to provide services pursuant to section 8-321 or this section to juveniles shall provide that, as a condition of employment, personnel who are employed by any contract provider, whether paid or not, and who are required or allowed to provide services directly to juveniles shall have valid fingerprint clearance cards issued pursuant to title 41, chapter 12, article 3.1 or shall apply for a fingerprint clearance card within seven working days of employment.

+I. The contractor shall assume the costs of fingerprint checks and may charge these costs to its fingerprinted personnel.